Japanese government warns megaquake could kill 300,000 and halve GDP

 Officials said while a large aftershock was possible, it wasn’t certain.

-The warning came months after the Cabinet Office released a major update to its long-feared “megaquake” scenario, projecting that any massive offshore rupture could kill about 300,000 people and cause damage equivalent to half of the country’s GDP.
+The warning came months after the Cabinet Office released a major update on its planning for a long-feared “megaquake” scenario, projecting that in a worst-case scenario, a massive offshore rupture could kill about 300,000 people and cause damage equivalent to half of the country’s GDP.

-The assessment estimated the worst-case scenario would result in damage of ¥270 trillion (£1.3 trillion), a sharp increase from earlier projections.
+The report estimated that a magnitude 9 quake would result in damages worth ¥270 trillion (£1.3 trillion), a sharp increase from earlier projections.
 The change reflects inflationary pressures as well as new terrain and flood data showing the potential impact could go further inland than previously thought.

 In January, Japan’s earthquake investigation panel had increased the probability of a megaquake happening within the next 30 years to over 80 per cent.